Security & Compliance Basics

 Network & IAM Guardrails Implementation

 Network isolation and identity management form the foundation of zero-trust infrastructure.
-By programmatically generating scoped IAM policies and enforcing strict VPC boundaries, architects can guarantee compliance without manual intervention.
+Programmatically generating scoped IAM policies and enforcing strict VPC boundaries guarantees compliance without manual intervention.
 Explicit deny rules and resource-level conditions prevent privilege escalation across multi-account environments.

 import json